 Growing isn't always easy.
 When plant problems present themselves, you can count on WVU Extension specialists and agents for trusted, research-based advice.
 Learn about common plant diseases.Browse the Plant Disease Identification Guide

 Extension experts help identify, prevent and find solutions to recover from stress, injury and disease in all types of plants.
-Contact the WVU Extension Service when your plants get sick.
+Contact the WVU Extension when your plants get sick.

 Plant Disease Identification Guide

 Other Plant Disease Resources